cmdPrompt2002/cs-comps/plan.md

 # A more detailed schedule of development than you wrote last week.
 In addition to a list of development steps and proposed deadlines, you should feel free to annotate items that feel uncertain at this moment.

-Set up SSH-based authentication website on Apache2, which runs on our downloaded Ubuntu server.
+Set up SSH-based authentication website on openSSH, which runs on our downloaded Ubuntu server.
 Includes about 5 users whose username and password are common, and also another 5 users with edge case usernames and passwords.
 (By next Monday!)

 Edge case passwords (if viable):
     -, "", >, |, <, /